 Chana, daughter of Yosef and Rifka.

 Ashkenazi Jewish custom is to name a new baby after a relative that has passed away.
 This keeps the name and memory alive, and in a metaphysical way forms a bond between the soul of the baby and the deceased relative.
-The Jewish custom does not name children after a living relative as those of other faiths with same name generations.

 Naming Baby Girls Ceremonies

-The ceremony that celebrates the birth of a daughter and her entry into the covenant of the Jewish people are known as either Berit Bat and or Simchat Bat.
+The ceremony that celebrates the birth of a daughter and her entry into the covenant of the Jewish people is known as either Berit Bat and or Simchat Bat.
 It is a wonderful opportunity to celebrate our daughters and are an important part of Reform Judaism’s egalitarian approach to Judaism.
 This ceremony has been held for hundreds of years and is similar to the prayers offered for the boy baby during circumcision.
 The emphasis on heritage is high.
-It is a celebration of the birth of the child with prayers and blessings expressing for a long and happy life.
+It is a celebration of the birth of the child with prayers and blessings expressing for long and happy life.

 Naming baby girls born to Jewish parents affiliated with a temple/synagogue is held during a Shabbat worship service.
 The parents, along with their baby girl, will be called up for an aliyah, reciting the blessings before and after the reading of the Torah.